04 May Hormonology Guide to acing your job interview

 Final 6 days of your cycle

-Hormonal challenges: Plunging estrogen can dampen your memory, making it more difficult to recall important dates, names and facts.
-This makes it more critical than ever to practice answering interview questions beforehand.
-This same hormonal dip is also making you prone to viewing yourself as less attractive, which can undermine your confidence during the interview.
-Plus, it’s making you more physically sensitive to discomfort (like pinching shoes or a tight blazer), which can be a distraction.
-To overcome these hurdles, plan to wear an outfit that you feel flatters you and is also pain-free.
-Also key: During your premenstrual week, you’re more likely to beat yourself up over little gaffes–for instance, giving a lousy handshake or messing up the interviewer’s name.
+Hormonal challenges: Plunging estrogen can dampen your memory, which can make it more difficult to recall important dates, names and facts as easily.
+This means it’s more critical than ever to practice answering interview questions beforehand.
+Another hormonal hurdle: As estrogen drops, you could view yourself as less attractive, which can undermine your confidence during the interview.
+Plus, it’s making you more physically sensitive to discomfort (like shoes that pinch or a blazer that’s squeezing your shoulders), which can be a distraction.
+To overcome these challenges, plan to wear an outfit that you feel flatters you and is also discomfort-free.
+Also key: During your premenstrual week, you’re more likely to beat yourself up over little goofs–for instance, giving a lousy handshake or messing up the interviewer’s name.
 Try not to dwell on them and instead move on.
-We all make mistakes even in our best weeks.
-And remember the interviewer is looking for an overall picture of what you’re like; one little goof-up more than likely isn’t going to cost you the job.
+We all make mistakes even in our best cycle weeks.
+And, remember the interviewer is looking for an overall picture of what you’re like; one little gaffe likely isn’t going to cost you the job.